Skip to main content

 Initiate order

-For Bitcoin initiation, the user must send the exact amount of funds to the order.source_swap.swap_id address.
+Once matched, the user must initiate the swap.
+The process differs slightly depending on the source chain.
+For Bitcoin, the user must send the exact amount of funds to the order.source_swap.swap_id address.

 curl -X 'POST' \